smythp/intro-command-line/sections/data.md

 [Download nypl_items.csv](http://smythp.com/hosted/nypl_items.csv)

-Once it's downloaded, move it from your Downloads folder to the `projects` folder on your desktop.
+Once the file is downloaded, move it from your Downloads folder to the `projects` folder on your desktop.
+(Either navigate to your Downloads folder from the command line and type `mv nypl_items.csv ~/Desktop/projects/` to move the file "nypl_items.csv" from the current directory to your projects directory on your Desktop, or drag and drop in the GUI).

 Our data set is a list of public domain items from the New York Public Library.
 It's in .csv format, which is a plain text spreadsheet format.
 CSV stands for "comma separated values," and each field in the spreadsheet is separated with a comma.
 It's all still plain text, though, so we can manipulate the data using the command line.

+### Interlude for Jojo's favorite command line trick: tab completion.

+When you are navigating in the command line, typing folder names can seem to defeat the purpose of all the professions of easier communication with your comupter.
+Enter `tab` completion, stage right.
+So far, I've been asking you to type everything carefully, paying close attention to your spelling.
+The way tab completion works is that it fills in *correctly* the remaining characters of a file you begin typing.
+It only works from the point that a file name is distinct -- so if you have intro-to-command-line1.txt and intro-to-commandline2.txt, it will only go as far as it can.
+This trick can help immensely as it will only work if the file already exists.

+Now back to business...

 ### Viewing data in the command line